 If you’re staying around Reykjavik you usually won’t need to worry, because the roads around the capital region are very well maintained and the weather is nicer than elsewhere in the country.
 Many of the main tourist attractions are also almost always still accessible.

 If you choose to rent a car in Iceland in March, your car will come equipped with winter tires that are designed to be safer when driving on ice.
-Though they are certainly helpful, they are not fool-proof, so exercise caution and don’t speed.
-Salt and snowplows are used on the main roads, but the farther you venture from the capital region, the less the roads are maintained.

 You should always be careful when driving the highland roads (F roads).
 If you happen to find yourself driving on one (some are completely closed in the winter), you should exercise a healthy dose of caution.